An Implicit GNN Solver for Poisson-like problems: Implicit Models

 \subsection{Motivations}

 Many architectures are available for training Graph Neural Network (GNN) models, as demonstrated in \citet{survey_graph_network}.
 In the context of this work, where we aim to solve a Poisson problem on unstructured meshes by directly minimizing the residual of the discretized equation, the number of layers required to achieve convergence should be proportional to the diameters of the meshes under consideration.
-Figure \ref{img_motivationRootFind} illustrates the two common GNN architectures traditionally used for this purpose.
-On the left, the final solution $\widehat{H}$ is obtained after iterating on different Message Passing layers $M^i_\theta$, each with distinct weights.
-This architecture is employed in approaches such as \citet{deep_statistical_solver}.
-On the right, the architecture is of recurrent type, where the final solution is obtained by iterating on the same neural network $M_\theta$.
+Figure \ref{fig:archidss} and \ref{fig:archirnn} illustrate the two common GNN architectures traditionally used for this purpose.
+In Figure \ref{fig:archidss}, the final solution $H^K$ is obtained after iterating a fixed number of times $K$ on different Message Passing layers $h^i_\theta$, each with distinct weights.
+This architecture is employed in approaches such as in \citet{deep_statistical_solver}.
+In Figure \ref{fig:archirnn}, the architecture is of recurrent type, where the final solution is obtained by also iterating a fixed number of times $K$ but on the same neural network $h_\theta$.
 This architecture has the advantage of significantly reducing the size of the model, as employed in the work of \citet{ds_gps}.
-In both methods, the number of Message Passing steps is fixed, limiting the model's ability to generalize to different mesh sizes. \textbf{However, using the recurrent architecture, it has been experimentally demonstrated that the model, trained with a sufficient number of iterations, tends towards a fixed point.}
+In both methods, the number of iterations $K$ (i.e. the number of Message Passing steps) is fixed, limiting the model's ability to generalize to different mesh sizes. \textbf{However, using the recurrent architecture, it has been experimentally demonstrated that the model, trained with a sufficient number of iterations, tends towards a fixed point.} \\

-Building upon these previous experimental results, we propose to enhance the recurrent architecture by incorporating a black-box RootFind solver to directly find the equilibrium point of the model, as illustrated in figure \ref{img_implcite_gnn}.
+Building upon these previous experimental results, we propose to enhance the recurrent architecture by incorporating a black-box root-finding solver to directly find the equilibrium point of the model, as illustrated in figure \ref{fig:archipsignn}.
 In this approach, the iterations (i.e. the flow of information) are performed implicitly within the RootFind solver.
 This method eliminates the need for a fixed number of iterations, as the number of required Message Passing steps is now exclusively determined by the precision imposed on the solver, resulting in a more adaptable and flexible approach.